-1 Putnam's, N. Y., 1876.
+- 1 Putnam's, N. Y., 1876.

-2 See "Secress of Prevorst," London, 1845.
+- 2 See "Seeress of Prevorst," London, 1845.

-8 See Judge Dailey's volume, Brooklyn, 1894.
+- 8 See Judge Dailey's volume, Brooklyn, 1894

-performed.
-Her powers still continue to be manifested; but it is noted in the latter part of Judge Dailey's book that as she improves in health she is gradually losing her psychic power.

 But it is useless to multiply citations of particular instances.
 It is a fact which can be verified by observation in any case where psychic phenomena are produced, that it requires an intensely abnormal condition of both body and mind to enable any one to achieve success in the psychic world; and this is true, without reference to the character of the manifestations, from the simplest telepathic experiment in an apparently normal condition down to the deepest trance that was ever induced in the passive victim of experimental hypnotism.